global-asp/asp-source/en/0084_demane-and-demazane.md

 ##
 Near the fire was a huge hairy man sitting with a large bag next to him.

-Demane walked up to the man, pretending to limp, “Please, father, can you help me?
-I’ve hurt my leg.
-I need some water.”
+Demane walked up to the man, pretending to limp, "Please, father, can you help me?
+I've hurt my leg.
+I need some water."

-The man replied, “I’ll get you some water, if you will promise not to touch my bag.”
+The man replied, "I'll get you some water, if you will promise not to touch my bag."
 And he put the bag carefully in his hut.

 ##
 But when he had gone, Demane cut the string of the bag, and out climbed his sister.